kirushyk/le/README.md

 ![Platforms](https://img.shields.io/badge/platform-macos%20%7C%20linux-lightgrey.svg)
 ![Interfaces](https://img.shields.io/badge/interface-c%20%7C%20c%2B%2B%20%7C%20rust%20%7C%20python-blue.svg)

 Le is Machine Learning Framework designed so that programs using it will be easy to read.
 Library is written in pure C but in object-oriented way.
 Bindings to other languages are provided so Le can be used by C++ and Python programs.
 Rust and Node.js interface will be added later.
+Le is now under heavy development.
+Please return soon!

 At this moment following ML models are implemented:
 * Polynomial Regression.